Mjz86/C_colon/mcc.md

 * why bit pointers never use atomic operations;
-this is because an atomic load or store to a bit requires the byte to be synchronized accordingly, but a bit pointer doesn't use atomic operations so its a race condition, however to avoid it and stick to the c++ memory model( beacuse hardware supports it), a fractional atomic is ill-formed.
+this is because an atomic load or store to a bit requires the byte to be synchronized accordingly, but a bit pointer does not use atomic operations so its a race condition, however to avoid it and stick to the c++ memory model( beacuse hardware supports it), a fractional atomic is ill-formed.

 no changes were really made from [the c++26 definitions](https://en.cppreference.com/w/cpp/atomic/memory_order.html), as its a great well-defined memory model that c colon stands on.